 Committed to the performance of art song and new works, Diana has attended numerous programs including the Ravinia Festival Steans Music Institute, SongFest, and the Fall Island Vocal Arts Seminar run by Stephanie Blythe.
 In 2014 she performed at Carnegie Hall in a master class led by legendary mezzo-soprano Christa Ludwig as part of the Marilyn Horne Song Continues series.
 She performed George Crumb’s Madrigals Book IV at Music Academy of the West, Frank Ticheli’s Songs of Love and Life and Angels in the Architecture with the UT New Music Ensemble, and Lukas Foss’s Time Cycle with faculty members of the Aspen Music Festival, where she also covered the role of Daisy Buchanan in John Harbison’s The Great Gatsby.
 She has given multiple premieres of works by living composers, including Francesco Cilluffo, Dr. Alan L. Smith, and David Newman.

-Diana’s voice has been featured in a number of Hollywood films, and she is a member of the Screen Actors Guild.
-She holds bachelor’s and master’s degrees from the USC Thornton School of Music, where she studied with Elizabeth Hynes, and she now also works with Patricia McCaffrey in New York.
+As a member of the Screen Actors Guild (SAG), Diana’s voice has been featured in a number of Hollywood films.
+She holds bachelor’s and master’s degrees from the USC Thornton School of Music, where she studied with Elizabeth Hynes.
+She currently studies with Patricia McCaffrey in New York.